Domain-invariant Similarity Activation Map Contrastive Learning for Retrieval-based Long-term Visual Localization: Experimental Results

 \section{Experimental Results}

 We conduct a series of experiments on CMU-Seasons dataset and validate the effectiveness of coarse-to-fine pipelines with the proposed FCL loss, Grad-SAM loss and adaptive triplet loss.
 With the model only trained on the urban part of CMU seasons dataset in an unsupervised manner, we compare our results with several image-based localization baselines on the untrained suburban and park part of CMU-Seasons dataset and RobotCar-Seasons dataset, showing the advantage under scenes with massive vegetation and robustness to huge illumination change.
-To prove the practical validity and applicability for mobile robotics, we have also conducted real-site field experiments under different environments with more angles using a mobile robot with camera and RTK-GPS.
 We conduct these experiments on two NVIDIA 2080Ti cards with 64G RAM on Ubuntu 18.04 system.
 Our source code and pre-trained models are available on \href{https://github.com/HanjiangHu/DISAM}{\texttt{https://github.com/HanjiangHu/DISAM}}.